teloon/notes/git/learn-git-branching.md

 > HEAD is the symbolic name for the currently checked out commit.

 Normally HEAD points to the branch name.
 But you can detach it by `git checkout COMMIT`.
-Then HEAD will points to the commit "**COMMIT**".
+Then HEAD will points to the commit **COMMIT**.

 ##commit hash